Diabetes insipidus in Cats

 The vet will prescribe antibiotics, and the whole course must be completed.
 If feline chlamydial infection is not treated quickly and adequately by a vet, it can infect the gastrointestinal digestive and genital systems of the cat, and may cause reproductive problems in queens.

 Pungent, liquid-like faeces; these may be passed frequently, necessitating many trips to the litter tray, or appear as ‘accidents’ around the home.
-If your cat is suffering from colitis an inflammation of the colon, his faeces will contain quite a lot of mucus and bright red blood.
+If your cat is suffering from colitis, an inflammation of the colon, his faeces will contain quite a lot of mucus and bright red blood.
 Another symptom of colitis is tenesmus, where the cat strains to defecate; this latter symptom is often mistaken for a symptom of constipation.
-Diarrhea often leads to dehydration, so your cat may appear slightly disorientated.
+Diarrhoea often leads to dehydration, so your cat may appear slightly disorientated.

-Diarrhea may simply be a symptom of overeating or stress.
+Diarrhoea may simply be a symptom of overeating or stress.
 Intestinal worms are a common cause of diarrhoea, as are foreign bodies in the digestive system and fungal infections.